Skip to main content

 4. Fourth year

-In your final year, you’ll focus on completing your BCII by pursuing subjects including an innovation project, a capstone, and your choice of TD electives.
+In your final year, you’ll focus on completing your BCII by pursuing subjects including an innovation project, knowledge-making lab, Research Methods and Proposal, and an Honours Thesis.

 Course highlights